spinnaker/spinnaker.github.io/guides/tutorials/codelabs/azure-vmss-source-to-prod/index.md

 1. Enter the following values:
   * Type: Bake
   * Stage Name: Bake
-  * Regions: westus (or select the region that you have selected when creating the Security Group)
+  * Regions: westus (or select the region that you have selected when creating the Firewall)
   * Package: ```hello-karyon-rxnetty```
   * Base OS: ubuntu (v14.05)